Thecodontia: Taxonomic history

-Traditionally, the order Thecodontia Owen, 1859 was divided into four suborders, the Proterosuchia (early primitive forms, another paraphyletic assemblage), Phytosauria (large crocodile-like semi-aquatic animals), the Aetosauria (armoured herbivores), and the Pseudosuchia (see e.g., Alfred Sherwood Romer's Vertebrate Paleontology and Edwin H. Colbert's Evolution of the Vertebrates).
+Traditionally, the order Thecodontia Owen, 1859 was divided into four suborders, the Proterosuchia (early primitive forms, another paraphyletic assemblage), Phytosauria (large crocodile-like semi-aquatic animals), the Aetosauria (armoured herbivores), and the Pseudosuchia, a wastebasket taxon intended to be paraphyletic to all later archosaurs (see e.g., Alfred Sherwood Romer's Vertebrate Paleontology and Edwin H. Colbert's Evolution of the Vertebrates).
 Of these, only phytosaurs and aetosaurs constitute monophyletic groups, and the term Pseudosuchia was simply a catch-all term for any species that didn't fit in one of the other three sub-orders.
 Pseudosuchia as used in recent literature is a stem-based taxon that includes crocodile-line archosaurs, or all archosaurs (including crocodilians) that are more closely related to crocodilians than birds.

-Robert Carroll, in his book Vertebrate Paleontology and Evolution (1988), replaces Pseudosuchia with Rauisuchia, Ornithosuchia, and the traditional category incertae sedis (of uncertain placement), while retaining the other three suborders.
-This is the last major textbook that still recognizes the taxon Thecodontia, as it uses a traditional Linnaean based taxonomy.
+Robert Carroll, in his book Vertebrate Paleontology and Evolution (1988), replaces Pseudosuchia with Rauisuchia, Ornithosuchia (containing Ornithosuchidae and non-dinosaur, non-pterosaur Ornithodira), and the traditional category incertae sedis (of uncertain placement), while retaining the other three suborders.
+This is the last major textbook that still recognizes the taxon Thecodontia, as it uses a traditional Linnaean based taxonomy derived from that of Romer.

-Brian Gardiner (1982) attempted to define Thecodontia within a cladistic framework, thus giving the old name to a new concept.
-All more recent cladistic studies (e.g., Jacques Gauthier 1986) have confirmed that the traditional Thecodontia is indeed a paraphyletic taxon, the members of which are not united by any shared derived characteristics.
+In his 1982 thesis on amniote phylogeny, Brian Gardiner attempted to define Thecodontia within a cladistic framework, containing crocodilians and haemothermata (mammals and birds), thus giving the old name to a new concept.
+All more recent cladistic studies (e.g., Jacques Gauthier 1986) have confirmed that Thecodontia as construed by Gardiner is a polyphyletic taxon, the members of which are not united by any shared derived characteristics.
 As the association of the name with the outdated concept proved to be very strong, it is now considered a historical term only, and its current usage has been abandoned.